Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 Can you polish granite yourself?

 Yes.
-With the right equipment and technique, granite can be polished by a skilled DIYer.
-You need: a variable-speed 4-inch angle grinder, a compatible flexible backing plate, a complete set of wet diamond polishing pads (50 through 3000 grit), a continuous water source, and safety equipment (eye protection, hearing protection, gloves).
+You need: a variable-speed 4-inch angle grinder, flexible backing plate, complete set of wet diamond polishing pads (50–3000 grit), and a water source.

 → Shop DIY Granite Polishing Starter Sets